andyegli/daysave.app/docs/md/tech_tools_accounts.md

 ***DaySave.app Tech Tools and Accounts***

-Email: daysaveapp@gmail.com
+**Email:** daysaveapp@gmail.com

-Domain: daysave.app
+**Domain:** daysave.app

-Hardware: Mac Book Pro
+**Hardware:** Mac Book Pro

-Software:
+**Software:**

-Docker Desktop:         A user-friendly application for building, sharing, and running containerized applications on your desktop.
+**Docker Desktop:**         A user-friendly application for building, sharing, and running containerized applications on your desktop.

-GitHub Desktop:         A GUI application that simplifies interacting with your GitHub repositories.
+**GitHub Desktop:**         A GUI application that simplifies interacting with your GitHub repositories.

-Parallels Desktop:      Software that allows you to run Windows and other operating systems alongside macOS.
+**Parallels Desktop:**      Software that allows you to run Windows and other operating systems alongside macOS.

-Windows 11:             The latest version of Microsoft's widely used operating system for personal computers.
+**Windows 11:**             The latest version of Microsoft's widely used operating system for personal computers.
 (To run familiar MSSMS)

-Microsoft Office 365:   A subscription service providing access to Microsoft Office applications and cloud services.
+**Microsoft Office 365:**   A subscription service providing access to Microsoft Office applications and cloud services.

-MSS SQL Management Studio: A comprehensive tool for managing and administering Microsoft SQL Server databases.
+**MSS SQL Management Studio:** A comprehensive tool for managing and administering Microsoft SQL Server databases.

-SQL Workbench:          A free, platform-independent visual tool for working with various SQL databases.
+**SQL Workbench:**          A free, platform-independent visual tool for working with various SQL databases.
 Used for RDS Diagram

+**Markdown:**               Markdown is a lightweight markup language for formatting plain text.

-VS Code:                A popular and extensible source code editor with support for numerous programming languages.
+**VS Code:**                A popular and extensible source code editor with support for numerous programming languages.

-MySQL:                  A widely used open-source relational database management system.
+**MySQL:**                 A widely used open-source relational database management system.

-PlantUML Server in container: A containerized application that generates UML diagrams from textual descriptions.
+**PlantUML Server in container:** A containerized application that generates UML diagrams from textual descriptions.

-MS SQL Server 19 in container: A containerized version of Microsoft SQL Server 2019 for development and testing.
+**MS SQL Server 19 in container:** A containerized version of Microsoft SQL Server 2019 for development and testing.

-npm:                    The package manager for Node.js, used for installing and managing JavaScript libraries.
+n**pm:**                    The package manager for Node.js, used for installing and managing JavaScript libraries.

-node-venv:              A tool for creating isolated Node.js virtual environments.
+**node-venv:**              A tool for creating isolated Node.js virtual environments.

-nodemon:                A utility that automatically restarts Node.js applications when file changes are detected during development.
+**nodemon:**                A utility that automatically restarts Node.js applications when file changes are detected during development.

-axios:                  A promise-based HTTP client for making requests from browsers and Node.js.
+**axios:**                  A promise-based HTTP client for making requests from browsers and Node.js.

-body-parser:            Middleware for Node.js that parses incoming request bodies in various formats.
+**body-parser:**            Middleware for Node.js that parses incoming request bodies in various formats.

-dotenv:                 A module that loads environment variables from a `.env` file into `process.env`.
+**dotenv:**                 A module that loads environment variables from a `.env` file into `process.env`.

-sequelize:              A promise-based Node.js ORM for interacting with SQL databases.
+**sequelize:**              A promise-based Node.js ORM for interacting with SQL databases.

-ejs:                    A simple templating engine for JavaScript that lets you generate HTML markup with plain JavaScript.
+**ejs:**                    A simple templating engine for JavaScript that lets you generate HTML markup with plain JavaScript.

-express:                A minimal and flexible Node.js web application framework.
+**express:**                A minimal and flexible Node.js web application framework.

-express-session:        Middleware for creating and managing session data in Express.js applications.
+**express-session:**        Middleware for creating and managing session data in Express.js applications.

-mysql2:                 A fast and feature-rich MySQL client for Node.js.
+**mysql2:**                 A fast and feature-rich MySQL client for Node.js.

-uuid:                   A small helper for generating uuid's
+**uuid:**                   A small helper for generating uuid's

-bcryptjs:               A popular library for hashing passwords in Node.js applications.
+**bcryptjs:**              A popular library for hashing passwords in Node.js applications.

-passport:               A Authentication middleware for Node.js, supporting various authentication strategies including oAuth
+**passport:**              A Authentication middleware for Node.js, supporting various authentication strategies including oAuth

-passport-google-oauth20: A Passport strategy for authenticating users with Google using OAuth 2.0.
+**passport-google-oauth20:** A Passport strategy for authenticating users with Google using OAuth 2.0.

-passport-azure-ad:      A Passport strategy for authenticating users with Google using OAuth 2.0.
+**passport-azure-ad:**      A Passport strategy for authenticating users with Google using OAuth 2.0.

-passport-github2:       A Passport strategy for GitHub authentication is `passport-github2`, which utilizes OAuth 2.0.
+**passport-github2:**       A Passport strategy for GitHub authentication is `passport-github2`, which utilizes OAuth 2.0.

-passport-appleid:       A Passport strategy for Apple authentication based on oAuth
+**passport-appleid:**       A Passport strategy for Apple authentication based on oAuth

-passport-twitter-oauth2: A Passport strategy for X (formerly Twitter) based on OAuth
+**passport-twitter-oauth2:** A Passport strategy for X (formerly Twitter) based on OAuth

-passport-facebook:      A  Passport strategy for Facebook authentication leveraging the OAuth 2.0 protocol.
+**passport-facebook:**     A  Passport strategy for Facebook authentication leveraging the OAuth 2.0 protocol.

-helmeet                 A popular Node.js middleware library crucial for protecting against various web vulnerabilities
+**helmeet:**                 A popular Node.js middleware library crucial for protecting against various web vulnerabilities

-Java                    A popular a cross-platformed software development environment
+**Java:**                   A popular a cross-platformed software development environment